corrode/corrode.github.io/content/blog/prototyping/index.md

 ```

 See all those unwraps?
-They stand out like a sore thumb -- and that's a good thing!
+To more experienced Rustaceans, they stand out like a sore thumb -- and that's a good thing!
 Each `unwrap` is a stop sign that tells us that we have to be careful here.

 Compare that to languages like JavaScript which can throw exceptions your way at any time.